Interesting Weight and Body Composition Data

 One of my other blogs talks about Intense Exercise as the only exercise that really counts.
 A short definition and example of what intense means is as follows.
-If you can do it for more than 90-120 seconds, it is NOT intense.
+It is NOT intense if you can do it for more than 90-120 seconds.

 Sprints are intense.
 Weights you can only lift 7-10 times, and no more. are intense.

-Walking, even jogging, swimming, sports, etc are ACTIVITY but not “change producing actions.”
-True exercise causes stress on the body and THIS produces change.
-That’s not to say that doing a 30-minute walk, jog, bike ride, 5 times a week is doing nothing.
-Increasing your effort, a bit at a time, then 90% of the benefits happen only in the first few sessions.
+Walking, even jogging, swimming, sports, etc., are ACTIVITY but not “change producing actions.”
+Valid exercise causes stress on the body, and THIS produces change.
+That’s not to say that doing a 30-minute walk, jog, or bike ride, five times a week is doing nothing.
+But increasing your effort a bit at a time, then 90% of the benefits happen only in the first few sessions.

 More on this later entitled, “The Most Efficient Exercise.”

-Back to my amazing weight loss since Tuesday (This is Sunday)
+Back to my incredible weight loss since Tuesday (This is Sunday)